Soundbytes/theme_supermint/docs/source/03a-theme-options.rst

 * id : ``content_padding``

+.. index:: Option; theme-blocks-templates

 ****************
 Blocks templates
 ****************

  In this section you find options to control Block's custom template details

 Page List
 ---------
  Options for the Built-in "Autonav" block

 -----